imimap/imimap/README.md

 There are many different ways of working with the docker containers.
 Refer to the Docker and docker-compose documentations.

+## Rebuild the Docker Image

+After changing the Gemfile or Gemfile.lock, the docker image for imimap needs to be rebuilt.

+Changes to Gemfile and Gemfile.lock should be made with the imimap container running, such that it is possible that the gem installation succeeds in the container.

+Nevertheless, bundler may fail during the build process.
+To troubleshoot, replace the main command by uncommenting the simple tail command in docker-compose.override.yml - this is a simple way to override the default startup command of the container.

+The container should now come up and after entering a bash within the container, the gem installation can be troubleshooted within the container.

+    docker-compose exec imimap bash

 # More on Deployment